Wrongful Termination & Dismissal Settlement Calculator

 Step 4: Apply Settlement Discount

 Settlements typically resolve for 40-70% of potential trial value due to litigation risk, time value of money, and desire to avoid trial costs.
-This calculator applies a conservative settlement range based on these factors.
+(The calculator above uses a simpler notice-based formula as a quick estimate — see the note above your results.)

 Wrongful Termination vs Wrongful Dismissal: US, Canada, and UK Differences